newaetech/chipwhisperer-husky-fpga/README.md

   samples and segments, or writing data from the fast FIFO to the slow FIFO.
 * `oberver_clk` clock: logic in the TraceWhisperer UART receiver, or in `reg_la.v`.
+* `clk_usb` clock
 * setup and/or hold violations on the `ADC_DP` inputs.

+Violations on these clocks came and went during development.
+Since Vivado is deterministic (e.g. if you re-run implementation without any changes, you'll get the same violations), the best way to get rid of timing violations is to change the synthesis and/or implementation strategies and try again.

+There should be no violations on inter-clock paths.
+Husky's [implementation constraints](fpga/vivado/cwhusky.xdc) makes liberal use of `set_clock_groups -asynchronous` exceptions, and so great care must be taken when dealing with logic which uses multiple clocks (of which there are *many!*).

+Occasionally, a bitfile can be obtained where  FPGA register reads/writes are unreliable (i.e. [`test_husky.py`'s](#on-target-testing) `test_reg_rw()` test will fail), which makes the bitfile useless.
+Again, the solution is to re-compile with a different synthesis or implementation strategy.
+If this occurs, connecting to the scope object usually returns this error message:
+"Failed to update the MMCM secondary divider(...)".
+This message is a symptom, not a cause -- it occurs because read/writes are not working correctly.
+(The root cause of this issue is likely incorrect constraints on the SAM3U/FPGA interface; this is hard to correct because Husky uses the SAM3U SMC interface out-of-spec to squeeze as much throughput out of it as possible in streaming mode.)

+The only critical warnings in the implementation log file should relate to inconsequential missing IP modules (e.g. ILAs) and the the last three `dbg_hub` commands.

 # Testing